duganchen/codesearch/README.md

 ## The Database Backend

-The backend consists of both Sphinx and MySQL.
+The backend consists of both Sphinx (tested with 2.1.9) and MySQL.

 An SQL file, *scripts/create_db.sql*, is provided to initialize MySQL.
 If you read through it, you'll see that it connects to mysql @localhost, so run it on